OCA/contract/agreement_sale/readme/DESCRIPTION.rst

-This module adds *Agreement* field to Sales Orders
+This module adds *Agreement* field to Sales Orders.
+Upon invoice creation, that field is copied to the invoice.